 - Owner or tenant meets HUD income eligibility requirements under 80% AMI

-Do you live in Providence?
+Live in Providence?

 INCOME LIMIT – Providence Only.
 You must earn UNDER the income level and have children who are 6 or younger live in the property.